willfixlater/resume/resources/markup/en/professional_experience.md

 **Senior Developer** [June, 2018 - Present]
 *ICM Consulting*
-* Enhances and maintains client projects, such as web APIs and single page apps, utilizing Clojure(script).
+* Is the project lead for a client that provides a combined insurance and finance product in the real estate space, overseeing and performing the analysis and delivery for a number of projects.
+* Utilising Flutter, built a mobile app aimed at helping attendees of whisky tasting events navigate stands, provide feedback and easily decide on purchases.
+* Formed part of the team working to implement an eTMF for an international contract research organisation.

 **Associate Consultant** [April, 2018 - June, 2018]
 *Servian*
-* Provided assistance and advice to Servian's clients in a variety of areas and capacities.
+* Provided assistance and advice to Servian's clients.
+* Perfromed an upgrade on a number of JavaScript libraries over a 3 week period for a client, ensuring 0% regression.

 **Fullstack Developer** [July, 2014 - December, 2017]
 *PostedIn*